 Finally, it should be noted that we also addressed other problems in computational geometry.
-We obtained, in particular, results on furthest polygon Voronoi diagrams [26], on the complexity of Delaunay triangulation of random samples of a cylinder [29], in computational topology [34] and graph drawing [32], [33].
+We obtained, in particular, results on the complexity of Delaunay triangulation of random samples of a cylinder [25], in computational topology [29] and graph drawing [27], [22].